 During some medicated IUI cycles, the female partner may produce too many follicles creating a concern that she potentially may ovulate too many eggs.
 This would place the couple at too great of a risk for a multiple pregnancy or higher order multiple pregnancy (triplets or higher) which is an unacceptable risk due to the complications to both mother and babies.
 When this occurs, the cycle is stopped and patients are asked to abstain from intercourse.

 To watch our On-Demand Webinar on Low-Tech, click here.
 During this free, on-demand event, viewers will learn more about who is a good candidate for low-tech treatment, how ovulation induction (OI) and intrauterine insemination (IUI) work, and the success rates associated with these treatment options.

 Sex During Fertility Treatment: In Vitro Fertilization (IVF)

-In a very small number of cases, IVF patients may produce too many follicles causing very high levels of estrogen resulting in ovarian hyperstimulation.
-“If hyperstimulation occurs, we tell patients to avoid intercourse because the ovaries are very enlarged and cystic and we are concerned that intercourse could lead to rupture of a cyst on the enlarged ovaries or a twisting of the ovary on its blood supply.
-This is extremely rare but something abstaining from sex can help to avoid these types of complications,” explains Dr. Esposito.
+Later in stimulation the ovaries may start to significantly enlarge due to the growth of many follicles.
+“As patients get closer, we tell them to avoid intercourse because the ovaries are very enlarged and cystic and we are concerned that intercourse could lead to rupture of a cyst on the enlarged ovaries or a twisting of the ovary on its blood supply, called ovarian torsion.
+This is extremely rare but abstaining from sex can help to avoid these types of complications,” explains Dr. Roeca.